 Yes!!
 Dr. Tyler Carmack and Dr. Jeanette Schacher, are both Certified Veterinary Acupuncturists.
 Dr. Carmack and Dr. Schacher are able to come to your home!
 At the initial consult, Dr. Carmack or Dr. Schacher will discuss the current history and concerns, they will perform a full western and eastern examination.
 After discussing their recommendations and expectations for Petunia, they will make an acupuncture plan.
 The first acupuncture session will occur at the end of the initial consult!
 Dr. Carmack and Dr. Schacher are excited to evaluate Petunia and make a good plan to help reduce or hopefully eliminate Petunia’s anxiety!!

-If you have a pet you think would benefit from an integrative medicine and acupuncture consultation, please contact Hampton Roads Veterinary Hospice at 757-474-5968.
+If you have a pet you think would benefit from an integrative medicine and acupuncture consultation, please contact Hampton Roads Veterinary Hospice, In-Home Euthanasia, and Integrative Medicine at 757-474-5968.